Formula 1®

 Development of the chassis

-Audi F1 Power made in Germany
+Audi F1® Power made in Germany

-This is the first time in more than a decade that a Formula 1® powertrain is being developed and built in Germany.
+This is the first time in more than a decade that a Formula 1® powertrain has been developed and built in Germany.
 Formula 1® is globally recognized, highly emotional and technologically advanced.
 The championship’s popularity is huge as one of the sporting events with the highest reach.
 The Formula 1® races take place all over the world, including regions and markets that are particularly important to Audi.
-After using various electrified powertrain concepts in previous motorsport projects such as Le Mans, Formula E and the Dakar Rally, Formula 1® is the next logical step for Audi to demonstrate its brand slogan of “Vorsprung durch Technik” on racetracks worldwide.
+After using various electrified powertrain concepts in previous motorsport projects such as Le Mans, Formula E and the Dakar Rally, Formula 1® was the next logical step for Audi to demonstrate its brand slogan of “Vorsprung durch Technik” on racetracks worldwide.

 New regulations